Halytskyi/SmartThings/home-cluster/smart-low-voltage-ups/module1/README.md

 [<img src="images/DD30CRTA_1.jpeg" width="220"/>](images/DD30CRTA_1.jpeg)
 [<img src="images/DD30CRTA_2.jpeg" width="387"/>](images/DD30CRTA_2.jpeg)

-It came with configured 3A charge current which is too much for my 9Ah AGM batteries.
+It came with configured 3A charge current which is too many for my 9Ah AGM batteries.
 A rule of thumb for gel and AGM batteries states that the charging current should be 15 to 25 % of the battery capacity, which mean in my case 1.35 - 2.25A.
 I fixed that by solder out one of the two resistors R080 (0.08 Ohm) and in result I got 1.5A on output which is excellent for my batteries:

 [<img src="images/DD30CRTA_3.jpeg" width="300"/>](images/DD30CRTA_3.jpeg)